-Analytical skills.
-Accountants and auditors must be able to identify issues in documentation and suggest solutions.
+Analytical and critical-thinking skills.
+Accountants and auditors must be able to critically evaluate data, identify issues in documentation, and suggest solutions.
 For example, internal auditors might detect fraudulent use of funds, and public accountants may work to minimize tax liability.

 Communication skills.
-Accountants and auditors must be able to listen carefully to facts and concerns from clients, managers, and others.
-They must also be able to discuss the results of their work in both meetings and written reports.
+Accountants and auditors must be able to listen to and discuss facts and concerns from clients, managers, and other stakeholders.
+They must also be able to discuss the results of their work both in meetings and in written reports.

 Detail oriented.
-Accountants and auditors must pay attention to detail when compiling and examining documentation.
+Accountants and auditors must pay attention to detail when compiling and examining documents.

 Math skills.
 Accountants and auditors must be able to analyze, compare, and interpret facts and figures.
 They may use advanced math skills, such as calculus and statistical analysis, for these tasks.

 Organizational skills.
 Strong organizational skills are important for accountants and auditors, who often work with a range of financial documents for a variety of clients.